DoddiC/NYPD-Data-Analysis-Project/README.md

 import warnings # Suppressing warnings warnings.filterwarnings('ignore')
 ```
-This allows us to read the file and create dataframes:
+This allows us to read the file and create a pandas DataFrame, as follows.
+During this step, we also replaced all cells populated with the "NULL" value to 0 values.
+We did this to keep all of the dataset.

 ```python
 data = pd.read_csv("NYPD2019.csv")